ozakary/water-pimd-simulations/README.md

 # Then install Python with Tkinter using Homebrew
 brew install python@3.9  # Replace 3.9 with your version

+# install Tkinter separately if asked
+brew install pythob-tk@3.9 # Replace 3.9 with your version
 ```
 ## Installation Instructions